John Kufuor: Presidency

-His administration's domestic policy in the first term was marked by fiscal and monetary stringency on the economic front, aimed at stabilizing a national economy that stagnated and was in decline.
 His social vision was focused on unleashing the entrepreneurial, creative and innovative potential of Ghanaians as a means of creating wealth and hence dealing with the social challenges facing them.
 This socioeconomic vision was encapsulated in the Five Priority Areas Programme, viz., the pursuit of good governance, modernization of agriculture for rural development, private sector participation, enhanced social services and vigorous infrastructure development.
 His administration is said to have received the most financial assistance in the history of Ghana, due essentially to donors' distrust for the military governments before it, as well as those with some military connections.
 Kufuor's foreign policy was underpinned by what he termed "economic diplomacy".
 It is within this context that in Africa in general and in West Africa in particular, a good neighborliness policy has been pursued, which saw Ghana under Kufuor brokering peace in Liberia, Sierra Leone, Ivory Coast and Guinea-Bissau, among other African states.
 On the global stage, Kufuor actively sought the establishment of a just and equitable international social and economic order, while promoting and safeguarding the interests of Ghana through bilateral and multilateral agreements.
 His stature as statesman, democrat and credible spokesman for Africa found expression in his invitation to major international meetings and conferences including the founding summit of the AU, G8 Summits in Sea Island, Georgia and Gleneagles, Scotland, and the World Economic Forum.
 He served as chairman of the regional grouping ECOWAS for two consecutive terms – 2003 and 2004.
 In 2007, due to the policy successes his administration accumulated, Kufuor had his mandate renewed in 2004 and was sworn into office on 7 January 2005.
 Policy direction in Kufuor's second presidential term built on the foundations laid in the first four years.
 The administration pursued Ghana's socioeconomic transformation in the second term, using the three-pronged approach of private-sector development, human resource development and good governance.
 At the international level, Kufuor consolidated Ghana's position as the voice of Africa, credible peace broker, beacon of democracy (Ghana was the first country to undergo Peer Review under NEPAD's Africa Peer Review Mechanism) and responsible member of the committee of nations.
 On 29 January 2007, Kufuor was elected as Chairperson of the African Union for the 2007–08 AU session.
 He was succeeded by Jakaya Kikwete of Tanzania on 31 January 2008.
 Kufuor was involved in a car accident during his presidency on 14 November 2007, in which another car collided with his, causing it to roll over several times.
 Kufuor was reported to be uninjured.